Dustyroom/flat-kit-doc/_docs/flat-kit-in-urp.md

 ## URP Installation

-In order to have a working Flat Kit in Universal RP (we've included the URP version alongside the Built-in pipeline version, in a single package), you'll need to have Unity's Universal RP package installed in your project.
+In order to have a working Flat Kit in Universal RP (we've included the URP version alongside the Built-in pipeline version, in a single package), you'll need to have Unity's **Universal RP** package installed from the Package Manager (Window ▶︎ Package Manager) into your project.

-After that, you will need to use a Universal RP Asset file.
+After that, you will need to use a Universal RP Asset file, as this file lists the Renderers that, in their turn, list the Renderer Features (Image Effects).
 You can either use the one that comes with Flat Kit, called ***[Flat Kit] Example Settings URP***, or you can create your own URP asset file to work with.

 * Right click on Assets (in Project tab) ▶︎ Create ▶︎ Rendering ▶︎ URP ▶︎ Pipeline Asset.

-Once you do it, the Asset and Forward Renderer are created.
+Once you do it, the _Asset file_ and a _Renderer_ (formerly known _Forward Renderer_) are created.

-Please refer to the chapter ['Quick start.
-Beginning to work with Flat Kit'](/quick-start) in the beginning of this manual for more important information about setting up Flat Kit and using URP Pipeline Asset files.

-The last step of the installation shown in the video in a chapter ['Quick start.
-Beginning to work with Flat Kit'](/quick-start) was pressing *Configure for URP* button in a *[Readme]* file that came with Flat Kit.
-This automatic step replaces two manual steps of setting up Flat Kit in Universal RP:
+You can set the _Asset file_ manualy or using the Flat Kit's [Auto Load Pipeline Asset script](/additional-scripts/auto-load-pipeline-asset).

 * **Manual Step 1.** Navigate to *Project Settings* -> *Graphics* and insert **[FlatKit] Example Settings URP** file into *Scriptable Rendering Pipeline Setting* field.
 If you are using your settings file instead, please make sure to have *Opaque texture* and *Depth texture* checkboxes on, which can be found on Inspector tab when you select that URP settings file.
 ![Flat Kit import instructions - Step 5](/FlatKit_Manual_Images/manual_import_instructions_6.png)